gordonbrander/refrakt/README.md

 # Refrakt: state management with signals

-A lightweight, scalable state management library built on top of TC39 signals.
+A lightweight, scalable state management library built on top of signals.
 Pairs well with [Lit](https://lit.dev/) and other frameworks that support [TC39 signals](https://github.com/proposal-signals/signal-polyfill).

-At it's core, Refrakt is just a simple signal defined with a reducer.
+Refrakt is just a signal defined with a reducer.
 But don't underestimate it!
 Using middleware, you can scale it up all the way into a powerful store with managed side effects and more.

 ## Features